safing/portmaster/README.md

 **Status:** _unreleased - pre-alpha scheduled for June_

-Please [visit our Kickstarter campaign](https://www.kickstarter.com/projects/safingio/spn/) to read all about this module.
+[Visit our homepage](https://safing.io/spn/) to read all about this module.

 # Installation